Nine Black Alps

 Nine Black Alps were an English alternative rock band, formed in 2003 in Manchester.
-From 2011 onwards, the band consisted of vocalist-guitarist Sam Forrest, guitarist David Jones (sometimes plays bass), drummer James Galley and bassist Karl Astbury (can play geetar).
-Xup was a major part of the band’s infancy, leading to a song writing credit on “Ilana song” in 2005 as a b~side.
-She moved to London, even though the band wanted her to stay.
+From 2011 onwards, the band consisted of vocalist-guitarist Sam Forrest, guitarist David Jones, drummer James Galley and bassist Karl Astbury.

-Taking their name from "The Couriers" poem by Sylvia Plath, credits the band came to prominence with the release of their debut album, Everything Is in 2005.
+Taking their name from "The Couriers" poem by Sylvia Plath, the band came to prominence with the release of their debut album, Everything Is in 2005.
 Following the release of the band's second album, Love/Hate (2007), the band parted ways with Island Records, and self-released their third studio album, Locked Out from the Inside in 2009.

 In 2011, founding bassist/guitarist Martin Cohen departed the band to pursue a solo career under the name Milk Maid.
-Cohen was subsequently replaced by Astbury, with the band releasing their fourth album, Sirens in October 2012.
+Cohen was replaced by Astbury, with the band releasing their fourth album, Sirens in October 2012.
 In April 2014, Nine Black Alps released their fifth studio album Candy for the Clowns on Hatch Records.